 Orthodontic braces have evolved to become more convenient for adults.
 There are various fixed and removable devices available, tailored to specific malocclusion types, such as underbites, overbites, and overcrowding.
 Before recommending orthodontic treatment, orthodontists address any pre-existing dental conditions like gum disease, plaque buildup, or tooth decay, which could worsen with braces.

-Traditional braces – These braces are strong and tend not to stain the teeth.
-They are comprised of individual brackets which are cemented to each tooth and accompanied by an archwire which constantly asserts gentle pressure on the teeth.
-Traditional braces are generally metal but are also available in a clear synthetic material and “tooth colored” ceramic.
-The ceramic brackets are generally more comfortable than the metal alternative, but can become discolored by coffee, wine, smoking and certain foods.
+- Traditional braces: These sturdy braces consist of individual brackets cemented to each tooth and connected by an archwire, exerting gentle pressure to align teeth.
+Traditional braces are typically metal but also come in clear synthetic material or tooth-colored ceramic.
+Ceramic brackets are more comfortable but can stain from coffee, wine, smoking, and certain foods.